Orders of Nikshych's Hopf algebra: Introduction

 As a continuation of our previous work we investigate in this paper the problem of definability of semisimple Hopf algebras over cyclotomic ring of integers.
 Let $H$ be a semisimple Hopf algebra over a number field $K$ and suppose that $H$ has a Hopf order over some number ring.
 Does $H$ admit a Hopf order over a cyclotomic ring of integers contained in $K$?
-Our main result, Theorem \ref{main}, answers in the negative.
-We have analyzed the non-group theoretical Hopf algebras discovered by Nikshych (see \cite{N1}).
-These algebras form a family $\{H_p\}$ of finite dimensional semisimple Hopf algebras, parameterized by odd primes.
+Our main result gives a negative answer for the family of non group-theoretical semisimple Hopf algebras $\{H_p\}$, with $p$ an odd prime, constructed by Nikshych (see \cite{N1}).
 The dimension of $H_p$ is $4p^2$ (so in particular the dimension of $H_3$ is 36).
-We have proved the following:
+These Hopf algebras were not constructed explicitly but through a tensor category and a fiber functor.
+The representation category $\Rep(H_p)$ was obtained by equivariantization by $C_2$ from $\Rep(A_p)$, with $A_p$ the Hopf algebra studied by Masuoka in \cite{M1}.
+Using Tannaka reconstruction, in Section \ref{Nikshych} we describe $H_p$ completely as follows: